greggman/webgpu-dev-extension/README.md

   Enter one or more features separated by space, comma, or new line. `*` is a wildcard so `*` = all, `texture*` = all features that start with `texture`. `*f16` = all features that end in `f16`.

+### API Breakpoints

+  Adds a `debugger` statement to the specified WebGPU API functions.

+  Enter one or more API method names separated by space, comma, or new line. `*` is a wildcard so `*` = all.

+  eg. `destroy` adds breakpoints to `GPUDevice.destroy`, `GPUBuffer.destroy`, `GPUQuerySet.destroy` and `GPUTexture.destroy` where as `*fer.des*` would only
+  add a breakpoint to `GPUBuffer.destroy`.

+  In DevTools, for each breakpoint added there is a `disable` variable you can set to disable the breakpoint for that particular API method.

 ### Emulate Compat

   Experiment to show what places would fail in compatibility mode